JonathanLigh/express-workshop-advanced/ReadMe.md

 next(err);
 ~~~

-### Add error catching function for all your api routes at the end of your middleware in `index.js` of the `routes` directory.

-### Add a "catch all" error catching middleware at the end of your middleware that sends back a 500 status defaulted or perhaps customized ones per different types of errors.
+### Add a "catch all" error handler for all your api routes at the end of your middleware in `index.js` of the `routes` directory that sends back a 500 status defaulted or perhaps customized ones per different types of errors.

 ## Step 5: Basic Authorization